Law books on a desk

 Status: Positive Treatment

-Taylor v Caldwell established the modern doctrine of frustration in English contract law.
-It remains the foundational authority for the principle that a contract may be discharged when performance becomes impossible due to the destruction of its subject matter without fault of either party.
-Its authority has not been diminished; rather, subsequent developments have built upon it.
-Cases such as Krell v Henry [1903] expanded the doctrine to cover the frustration of a contract's purpose, and the Law Reform (Frustrated Contracts) Act 1943 modified the legal consequences of frustration (concerning recovery of money and expenses), but neither development overruled the core common law principle established in Taylor v Caldwell.
-It is consistently cited with approval in modern contract law cases, including recent Supreme Court judgments, and remains a cornerstone of legal education and practice.
+Taylor v Caldwell [1863] is a foundational case establishing the doctrine of frustration in English contract law.
+Subsequent cases like Krell v Henry [1903] and Davis Contractors Ltd v Fareham UDC [1956] have built upon and refined the doctrine, and the Law Reform (Frustrated Contracts) Act 1943 modified the financial consequences of frustration, but none have overruled the core common law principle.
+It continues to be consistently cited with approval in modern contract law cases, including recent Supreme Court judgments, and remains a cornerstone of legal education and practice.